bnsreenu/digitalsreeni-image-annotator/README.md

    - Click "Import Annotations with Images" to load existing COCO JSON annotations along with their images.
    - Use "Export Annotations" to save annotations in various formats (COCO JSON, YOLO v8/v11, Labeled images, Semantic labels, Pascal VOC).
      - Note: YOLO export (and import) is now compatible with YOLOv11 structure.
 (Project directory includes data.yaml, train, and valid directories, with train and valid both having images and labels subdirectories.)
+   - Project Details:
+     - Access project details by selecting "Project Details" from the Project menu.
+     - View project metadata such as creation date, last modified date, and image information.
+     - Add or edit custom project notes.
+     - Project details are automatically saved when you make changes to the notes.
+   - Advanced Project Search:
+     - Access the search functionality by selecting "Search Projects" from the Project menu.
+     - Search through multiple projects using complex queries.
+     - Use logical operators (AND, OR) and parentheses for advanced search criteria.
+     - Search covers project name, class names, image names, and project notes.
+     - Example queries:
+       - "cells AND dog": Find projects containing both "cells" and "dog"
+       - "cells OR bacteria": Find projects containing either "cells" or "bacteria"
+       - "cells AND (dog OR monkey)": Find projects containing "cells" and either "dog" or "monkey"
+       - "(project1 OR project2) AND (cells OR bacteria)": More complex nested queries
+     - Double-click on search results to open the corresponding project.
    - Access additional tools under the Tools menu bar:
      - Annotation Statistics
      - COCO JSON Combiner